(All fields required)

 Please enter your name.

-The Upper Airway Center at Cincinnati Children’s Hospital Medical Center provides a comprehensive, multidisciplinary approach to caring for children with complex obstructive sleep apnea.
-We have specific expertise in treating obstructive sleep apnea in children with craniofacial abnormalities and Down Syndrome.
+The Upper Airway Center at Cincinnati Children’s Hospital Medical Center provides a comprehensive, multidisciplinary approach to caring for our patients with complex obstructive sleep apnea (OSA).
+We have specific expertise in treating OSA in infants, children and young adults with craniofacial abnormalities and Down Syndrome.

 At Cincinnati Children’s, specialists come together from different disciplines, including otolaryngologists, pulmonologists who specialize in sleep, radiologists, plastic surgeons, geneticists and developmental pediatricians from the Thomas Center for Down Syndrome.
 Our expert team has performed hundreds of craniofacial surgeries.
 Specialists collaborate in a single location to provide comprehensive care for each child, attending a weekly meeting to review each child’s case and develop and discuss the care plan.